 Now let's counter those arguments:

-• Efficiency and Standardization: Businesses should be creative in solving problems effectively for their clients.
+Efficiency and Standardization: Businesses should be creative in solving problems effectively for their clients.
 Efficiency and Standardization often work directly against this by solving not exactly the right problem faster.
 For repetitive work, it is much better to have several automations that compete so teams or individual workers can learn which tool makes them most effective in working towards shared goals.
 Abstractions and automation can help a lot, but procedures and rules should be kept to a minimum.

-• Resource Allocation: The best systems for resource allocation (for example natural ecosystems, or children playing in a playground) are much more effective at effectively allocating all resources.
+Resource Allocation: The best systems for resource allocation (for example natural ecosystems, or children playing in a playground) are much more effective at effectively allocating all resources.
 The reason for this is easily understood by the metaphor of water.
 Water doesn't flow uphill.
 So if a top-down management decision is made that requires water to flow uphill, it might meet no resistance from subordinates, but it will most certainly not make the laws of physics go away.
 When we're right there, and can see the way the water is actually flowing, we can more sensibly change its direction.
 If –and this is the crux– we have the mandate to do so.

-• Consistency: A better way to achieve consistency is to focus on retention of the best people in your business, and encourage and empower people to move around.
+Consistency: A better way to achieve consistency is to focus on retention of the best people in your business, and encourage and empower people to move around.
 Even though eXtremeProgramming unfortunately defined this rule in a directive manner, the benefits of people moving from team to team are clearly worded and still relevant, even if the rule is almost 30 years old.
 Where people move next should be guided by the locals, not directed by a dictator far away.
 Obviously, right?

-• Risk management: risks are often felt first by those that could mitigate them best.
-If they are not, then this is an organisational design flaw that you should fix.
+Risk management: risks are often felt first by those that could mitigate them best.
+If they are not, then this is an organizational design flaw that you should fix.
 The most blunt and least effective fix would be to take the autonomy to deal with risks away from those that know how to deal with it.
 The most elegant fix is to make the most likely mitigators also those that feel the problem most when the risk materialises.
-Put each UX-er on the helpdesk for half a day per week, and you'll see the useability of your user interfaces skyrocket.
+Put each UX-er on the helpdesk for half a day per week, and you'll see the usability of your user interfaces skyrocket.
 You might even see that problems become solved in a more holistic way as the people that build the solutions develop real empathy for the end users.

-The idea that any organisation is top down controllable is in my opinion at least simplistic, and at worst toxic.
+The idea that any organization is top down controllable is in my opinion at least simplistic, and at worst toxic.
 But apart from effectiveness, to me the more important argument is happiness and health.
 Life is just way more fun with free actors interacting with consent.
 When I work with people that are empowered to give feedback and design their own roles and responsibilities, I see much more happiness, motivation, and less burnout.
 This is an ecosystem I want to dwell in, and that's why I will help it succeed.